nadinedelia/marathon_prep_tracker/README.md

-# still under construction :)
-**NOT** the finished deliverable!

-This is a starting point which will be iteratively updated after receiving feedback.

-## Proposed Microservices add ons:
-- Data Visualization and Reporting
-- Goal Setting
-- Decoupled User Authentication

 # MERN Fitness Tracker

 A simple and interactive fitness tracking application built with the MERN stack (MongoDB, Express.js, React, Node.js).
 This application allows users to track their exercises and monitor their progress over time.